 - 1. Place the pan on the surface element. - 2.
 Push in and turn the surface element control knob to desired setting. - 3.
-The Element On indicator lights are located on the control panel between two element control knobs, one on each side, and will glow when a surface element is turned ON.
-A quick glance at this indicator light after cooking is an easy check to be sure ALL surface controls are turned OFF.
+The surface signal light will glow when one or more elements are turned on.
 Always turn the element off before removing the pan.